Data4Democracy/town-council/README.md

 * database management
 * natural language processing / text wranglers

-At present, our focus is to develop the underlying scraping tools for the database (volunteers wanting to contribute scrapers wanted!), but also welcome researchers/analysts interested in local politics and downstream analyses with the data.
+At present, our focus is to develop the database infrastructure (folks with web scraping experience highly desired!), but also welcome researchers/analysts interested in local politics and downstream analyses with the data.

-Future analyses possible with our database may include:
+Future analyses enabled with this database may include:

 * Counting mentions of large organizations (lobbyist, think-tanks, corporations) in local meetings.
 * Mapping concern for state/national issues (e.g., Affordable Health Care for America Act) at high resolution by pairing with local demographic metadata (e.g., political affiliation, median income).

-## Project Scope

-Due to the high variation in how city council results are shared online from city-to-city (vastly different file infrastructures, minute/agenda formats & published information about each meeting), our central goal is to develop flexible, user-friendly scrapers that can be used with minimal user-modification, with the ultimate aim of scaling to scrape the text from as many cities' public agendas/meetings as possible.

-We will maintain an up-to-date, public database of the text, alongside very fundamental meeting metadata (e.g., date, document URL, file format: detailed in [council crawler readme.md](https://github.com/Data4Democracy/town-council/tree/master/council_crawler#basic-structure)).

-To begin, we've selected twenty-two cities in the San Francisco Bay Area as initial case study (see the [list of cities here](./city_metadata/)) to develop our system architecture.
-These cities were selected in partership with organizations researching the Bay Area housing crisis.

-## Architecture
-View very rough draft / 1st proposal [here](./design_doc.png).

-As of June 2017, we're currently writing scrapers to identify meetings/agenda metadata and beginning to test the database locally (i.e., top/left side of design document).
-Next steps will be to develop the queue to process the documents.
-(Note: Some examples of city council documents for testing .pdf --> text tools are available at this public [Dropbox link](https://www.dropbox.com/sh/9bxu3ruvjsrir7o/AABg4uCiKczYK4gzD6OV_hbOa).
-(This initial set of manually collected .pdfs will be updated soon with documents collected in an automatic fashion using the scrapers.)

-After validating this architecture locally, we'll begin steps to deploy the database online (aiming for late summer 2017).
-Much later, we aim to develop a front-end interface for improving database access for users with less technical background.

 ## Related Work

-* https://github.com/datamade/nyc-councilmatic (fully searchable council meetings and more for New York City; potentially to leverage portions of Councilmatic for updates on city council meetings later)
-* http://opencivicdata.readthedocs.io/en/latest/ (schemas for metadata on government entities -- used by #town-council when possible)
+While there are attempts to do this at the state and federal level (shoutout to organizations like [4US](https://4us.com/), [Digital Democracy](https://www.digitaldemocracy.org/), [GovTrack](https://www.govtrack.us/) and the [Open States Project](https://openstates.org/)), no similar resource yet exists for local governments.

+However, we encourage those interested in learning more about local government / data science tools for civic tech to explore the great foundational work of [Open Civic Data](http://opencivicdata.readthedocs.io/en/latest/) and [Councilmatic](https://www.councilmatic.org/).